Frank Lloyd Wright in Oklahoma!

 The murals in the Cirque Bar were created by two sisters, but I wonder if the bar allowed women when it first opened.
 Hmm?
 Another set of sisters was involved in the hotel even earlier.
 Virginia and Tessie Fair had the hotel built to honor their wealthy father, after he died.
 James Graham Fair had owned the property perched high over San Francisco.
 The "mont" after the family name, refers to the hotel's mountain-like location.
 I've been to a few Fairmont hotels and never knew the name history.

+This is a photograph of Esther Bruton, beside one of the Cirque paintings.
+Years before, another woman took on an even bigger role with the hotel.
 After the earthquake of 1906, architect/engineer Julia Morgan was hired to help tackle the issues of the heavily damaged interior.
 Her expertise with reinforced concrete came in very handy.
 Cheers to all the women of Fairmont!

 Finding Our Room